Analysis - France seen keeping AAA despite bank rescues

 BANKS TURN POLITICAL

-Steep slides in the share prices of France's top banks, BNP Paribas (BNPP.PA), Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA), have increased pressure onto Sarkozy to step in and help them, with opposition Socialists adding fuel to the fire by turning the issue into a pre-election debate topic.
+Steep slides in the share prices of France's top banks, BNP Paribas, Societe Generale and Credit Agricole, have increased pressure onto Sarkozy to step in and help them, with opposition Socialists adding fuel to the fire by turning the issue into a pre-election debate topic.

 With France's debt servicing costs almost equivalent to its total income tax receipts, Sarkozy is loath to take any risk of a downgrade which would inflate that bill and ensure he is remembered as the man who let France drop out of the triple-A club.